Are you looking for the best things to do in Arenal, Costa Rica? Don’t worry I’ve got you covered

 The Tabacon Grand Spa houses one of the few completely natural hot springs in Arenal.

 It does not use any pumps or reheating systems and there are multiple pools to choose from, including one that is for adults only.

 However, I have always used and gone to Baldi Hot Springs Hotel Resort & Spa.
 If you don’t want to sleep in the eco-lodge this is another option, slightly more upscale, but worth it.

-This swanky resort has the most expansive hot springs facility in the area that includes pools of various sizes and temperatures.
+This swanky resort has the most expansive hot springs facility in the area and includes pools of various sizes and temperatures.